What kind of piano?

 A well-chosen digital piano is perfectly suited to the earlier stages of learning piano.

 There are a large number of digital pianos on the market.
-Many are fine, but there are some models that should be avoided because their less than excellent keyboard action will lead to poor technique.
+Many are fine, but there are some models that should be avoided because their poor keyboard response will encourage poor technique and unmusical playing.

 Just about any digital piano offers the ability to plug in a set of headphones, allowing you to practise without disturbing anyone!
 Some have recording options and are nice pieces of furniture, too.
-The most important considerations are the sound and the keyboard action.
+The most important considerations are the sound and the keyboard action/response.
 There are many used bargains to be had.
 I'm always happy to offer advice and help you find the right instrument...

 Yamaha digital piano

-There are not really good or bad brands of digital pianos.
-By that I mean that each of the major manufacturers has its good and poor models.
-And it's not always the more expensive ones that are better, actually!
+Each of the major manufacturers has its good and poor models.
+And it's not always the more expensive ones that are better, actually.

 I hope to compile a list of recommended digital pianos as well as of the models to avoid.
 Until I do, please ask me about a particular model you're considering.

 Renting a piano can be a convenient option.
 Both acoustic pianos and digital pianos are available to rent.
 Sometimes, options to buy later are available.

 See my resources page for companies who provide a rental service.